Martin Taupau: 2016

 On 13 February, Taupau played for the World All Stars in the 2016 All Stars match.
 Initially selected on the interchange bench, the late withdrawal of Chris Lawrence saw him starting in the second row in the 12-8 win.
 In Round 1, Taupau made his club debut for Manly against the Bulldogs, starting at lock in the 28-6 loss at Brookvale Oval.
 In Round 2 against his former club the Wests Tigers, Taupau scored his first try for the Sea Eagles in the 36-22 loss at Leichhardt Oval.
 On 6 May, Taupau played for the Kiwis against Australia, playing off the interchange bench in the 18-0 loss.

 2017

-In July 2017 Taupau enrolled in a Bachelor of Business degree after developing an interest in marketing and economics and attends lectures at the UTS (University of Technology Sydney) Ultimo campus one night per week after finishing his training with the Sea Eagles at Narrabeen.
+In July 2017, Taupau enrolled in a Bachelor of Business degree after developing an interest in marketing and economics and attended lectures at the UTS (University of Technology Sydney) Ultimo campus one night per week after finishing his training with the Sea Eagles at Narrabeen.
 He has stated on record that he would prefer to be at university studying something than being in the gym lifting weights.